 2. Be strong.
 Get your feet wide and plant your feet solidly.
-Do not move your feet once you have established this position or you will get called for a "moving screen" (a foul).
-You must be stationary and not move with the defender, and you must not push the defender away.
+Once you have established your position, do not move your feet or lean your shoulder into the screened opponent or you will get called for a "moving/illegal screen" (an offensive foul).
+You must be stationary and not move with the defender, and you can't push the defender away.
 If a defender bumps into you and you are not stationary, you will probably be called for the foul.

 3. Keep your arms tucked into your chest, not only to physically protect yourself, but also so the ref can see that you are not pushing with your hands, or grabbing or holding the defender.

-5. After your teammate cuts around the screen, the screener "seals" off the screened defender and "rolls" (cuts) toward the hoop.
-If the defense switches the screen, often the "roller" will be open for the pass.
+5. After your teammate cuts (or dribbles) around the screen, the screener "seals" off the screened defender and "rolls" (cuts) toward the hoop.
+The screener might seal with a reverse pivot and then cut to the hoop, or he might make a "rim run" cut (see the video below) by quickly stepping off the screen and opening up to the ball.
+In either case, if the defense switches the screen, the "roller" will usually be open for the pass.

-6. The timing of the offensive player receiving the pick.
-The player receiving the pick must be patient and wait for the screen from his teammate to arrive.
-Often, I will see a player make his cut just before the pick is "set", and the defender easily gets around it (because it never had a chance to be set).
+6. The timing of the offensive player receiving the screen.
+The player receiving the screen must be patient and wait for the screen to arrive.
+Sometimes a player makes his cut too soon, just before the pick is "set", and the defender easily gets around it (because it never had a chance to be set).
 You must wait for the pick to be set, and then cut hard around it.
-Very importantly, this player also must "set up the screen" by making a step toward the hoop first, and then cut back over the screen.
+Importantly, this player also must "set up the screen" by making a step toward the hoop first, and then cut back over the screen.

-7. The offensive player receiving the screen must cut hard, and close to the teammate setting the screen.
-You must "rub off" your teammate's screen... that is, brush against him as you go by.
-If you don't brush close to the screen, the defender can slip through the screen.
+7. The offensive player receiving the screen must cut hard, and close to the screener.
+"Rub off" your teammate's screen - that is, brush against him as you go by.
+If you don't brush close to the screen, the defender might slip through the screen.